- Scouting for Everyone

 If you don’t see a BPSA Scout Group in your area, don’t worry, there are still two more options available to you:

 (2) Start a new Scout Group – If you don’t see a group in your area, BPSA can help you start up a new group!
 Traditional Scouting through the BPSA can only grow if people take up an interest in getting the program active in their local area.
 Check out our Starting a Group resource and/or Contact Us for ideas, resources and information!
 Once you’re ready, choose the “Group Charter Application” option above to complete a charter application for a new group in your local area.

-(3) Join our Lone Scouts Group – the BPSA Lone Scouts program is for individual Timberwolves, Pathfinders and Rovers who might live in rural areas or just don’t have the interest locally in starting a new group up; but still want to participate in traditional scouting through BPSA.
-As part of the Lone Scouts program, you or/and your scout will be part of the BPSA’s 1st Lone Scout Group, along with many others in our Lone Scout program.
+(3) Join our Lone Scouts Group – the BPSA Lone Scouts program is for individual Otters, Timberwolves, Pathfinders and Rovers who might live in rural areas or just don’t have the interest locally in starting a new group up; but still want to participate in traditional scouting through BPSA.
+As part of the Lone Scouts program, you and/or your Scout will be part of the BPSA’s 1st Lone Scout Group, along with many others in our Lone Scout program.
 This provides an opportunity to participate in scouting without the need for a fully chartered Scout Group.

 Adults joining the Rover section, whether with an existing group or as a Lone Scout, have the option of joining as a Lifetime Member for $100.
 This is a commitment from joining Scouters to BPSA and traditional scouting program here in the US; and these kinds of Lifetime memberships help the BPSA fund and promote its program nationwide.